UI-Research/mobility-from-poverty/README.md

 # File Descriptions

-The [final datasets](https://datacatalog.urban.org/dataset/boosting-upward-mobility-metrics-inform-local-action-10) for this project are read out into several file formats which are described below.
+The [all metrics combined datasets](https://datacatalog.urban.org/dataset/boosting-upward-mobility-metrics-inform-local-action-10) for this project are read out into several file formats which are described below.
 The main difference is the geographic level of the data (city vs county), the number of years included and whether subgroups (i.e. race/ethnicity) are included.
-The final data files are in the ["long" format](https://www.theanalysisfactor.com/wide-and-long-data/) as opposed to a "wide" format, meaning that in the files covering multiple years or subgroup each unique geography will account for more than one row.
+The all metrics combined files are in the ["long" format](https://www.theanalysisfactor.com/wide-and-long-data/) as opposed to a "wide" format, meaning that in the files covering multiple years or subgroup each unique geography will account for more than one row.
 The data are hosted publicly on the [Urban Institute data catalog](https://datacatalog.urban.org/).

 ## Recent Files